SEARCH

 Read full disclosure statement here.

-This is a basic method for taking cuttings from honeysuckle vines and root them for new plants.
-You can propagate honeysuckle throughout the growing season.
+This is a basic method for taking cuttings from honeysuckle vines to root them for new plants.
+The best time for propagation is while the plant is actively growing but not yet flowering.

-Here in North America, some honeysuckle vines including Lonicera japonica are invasive, so be sure whatever you propagate and grow is considered appropriate for your region.
-For more methods also see How to grow plants from seeds and cuttings.
+Here in North America, some honeysuckle vines including Lonicera japonica are invasive, so be sure whatever you grow is considered appropriate for your region.
+For more methods also seeย How to grow plants from seeds and cuttings.

 Honeysuckle cuttings propagating in potting mix.